 (Eddie Cochran with a fortune teller – one of the last images taken of him, a dark foreshadowing)

 By around 11.20pm, the show was finished and the tour was over.
 Now it was time to finally go home – the two singers piled into the back of a hired taxi, along with Sheely and the road manager, Patrick Tompkins.
 At the helm was 20-year old driver George Martin.
-The car had been used for a wedding earlier and was littered in confetti.
-Eddie sat in the middle of the backseat, with Vincent and Sheely sat either side.
+The car had been used for a wedding earlier and was littered with confetti.
+Eddie sat in the middle of the backseat, with Vincent and Sheely sitting on either side.

 Rowden Hill in Chippenham has a particularly nasty bend, even today.
 It was even worse sixty years ago, and Martin paid little respect to its curvature.
 It was here that he finally lost control of the Ford Consul, an inevitability waiting to happen due to his so-called driving.
 The speeding cab blew a tire and came thundering around the bend – gathering even more speed and momentum in its journey.
 It struck a concrete lamppost – opening the rear door and throwing all of its occupants in the back to the outside.
 All three bodies hit the ground with a thud, and residents came outside after hearing what they thought was a plane crash.
 The passengers, instead of London Airport, now had St. Martin’s Hospital as their destination.